In memory of Prof John Obiri (1963 – 2021), Director

-Prof. John Obiri has over two decades of experiences in research leadership, natural resource management, conflict/disaster risk reduction and environmental conservation in Africa.
+Prof. John Obiri had over two decades of experiences in research leadership, natural resource management, conflict/disaster risk reduction and environmental conservation in Africa.

-John is a member of various global professional organisations and is a trained and practising auditor in ISO 9001/2015 (international quality management standards); and an accredited lead expert in Environmental Impact Assessment (EIA) in Kenya.
+John was a member of various global professional organisations and was a trained and practising auditor in ISO 9001/2015 (international quality management standards); and an accredited lead expert in Environmental Impact Assessment (EIA) in Kenya.

-Currently John is the Director of the Directorate of Postgraduate Studies (Graduate School) at MMUST, Kenya.
+Until his passing in 2021, John was the Director of the Directorate of Postgraduate Studies (Graduate School) at MMUST, Kenya.
 Previously he worked as a Project Manager at the University of Wales, Bangor (UK), Programme Coordinator at University of Natal (South Africa) and Research Officer at the Kenya Forestry Research Institute.
-His current researchinterests are on disaster risk reduction, climate change, research management and the development of early career researchers.
+His latest research interests were on disaster risk reduction, climate change, research management and the development of early career researchers.

 Kaleb Mwendwa Adamba, Senior Lecturer and Director